omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 (uploaded at home)
 - views.py
 - utils.py
+- base_generic.css
+- create_workout.html
+- workoutinstance_detail.html

 ## functionality completed on 9/14/19
 - fixed error on delete_instance where deleting a strength workout failed due to not having an estimated duration to update.
 - fixed calendar error on athletes page where hidden workouts didn't have a new line break after the text
+- moved workout type selection and "if no athletes" warning to center of page
+- fixed missing p tag on workoutinstance_detail
+- fixed css for h3 and #UpdateWorkoutButton in workoutContent in base_generic.css

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.